EBC Trek in Autumn

 • Gets rain during the monsoon and snowfall on occasion during the winter.

-Middle Altitude (Dingboche to Namche Bazaar):
+Middle Altitude (Namche Bazaar to Dingboche)

 • Wind speed increases and lower temperatures.